On the Duality Between Sharpness-Aware Minimization and Adversarial Training: Theoretical Insights

 \end{theorem} From theorem~\ref{relation}, we can identify the different perturbation strengths of AT and SAM.
 It can be easily derive from Theorem \ref{relation} that $\epsilon_{SAM}$ is larger than $\epsilon_{AT}$ when (\ref{eq32}) holds, since we assume $\eta$ is a small positive, $\epsilon$ is small in Theorem~\ref{SAM2} and $\epsilon_{AT}<\eta$ in Theorem~\ref{theorem AT}.
 Therefore, to gain the same weight $w_1$ on robust features $x_1$, $\epsilon_{AT}$ only need to be chosen much smaller than $\epsilon_{SAM}$.
 On the other hand, under the same perturbation bound $\epsilon_{AT}=\epsilon_{SAM}$, the model trained under AT has larger $W_R$ than SAM, hence it focuses on more robustness yet decreases more natural accuracy.

 All proofs can be found in Appendix~\ref{proofs}.
+While we acknowledge that $W_R$ is only analyzed under a simple model and cannot be directly generalized to multiple-layer networks, we believe the insights delivered from $W_R$ can be generalized to DNNs.
 To sum up, we can conclude that AT utilizes explicit and direct perturbations for eliminating non-robust features, while SAM leverages implicit and moderate perturbations to learn robust features.
 This is consistent with our empirical understanding in Section~\ref{Section 3} and we also verify these claims with experiments in the following section.